DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-fast-math-namespace-functions.md

  Valor de ponto flutuante

 ### <a name="return-value"></a>Valor de retorno
- Retorna o piso do argumento
+ Retorna a base do argumento

 ##  <a name="floorf"></a>floorf
  Calcula a base do argumento